-- 2.6.9 The design event application of the FEH rainfall-runoff model was used to derive peak flow for all catchments <25km, using the rainfall-runoff boundary unit in ISIS software package, based on the catchment descriptors derived from the FEH-CDROM. - 2.6.10 The critical storm duration for each catchment was calculated separately to provide catchment specific design estimates using the guidance provided in EA Flood Estimation Guidelines Doc No. 197\08. - 2.6.11 When hydrograph shapes for minor watercourses were required (for example in the culvert flood risk assessments) these were obtained directly from the FEH rainfall-runoff model when this method provided the higher peak flow, or by linearly scaling the rainfall-runoff hydrograph to agree with the FEH Statistical peak flow when that flow was the higher.
+- 2.1.26 The design event application of the FEH rainfall-runoff model was used to derive peak flow for all catchments <25km2, using the ISIS boundary unit, based on the catchment descriptors derived from the FEH-CDROM.
+(It is noted here that if adequate flood event data is available then this can be used to improve the estimates of Tp and SPR is likely to lead to improved design flood estimates.
+This requires hydrologically similar catchments that not only have adequate gauged flow data but also a rain gauge network that samples at an hourly (if not sub-hourly) time step.
+It is also required that the network adequately samples the spatial variability of the rainfall event across the catchment.
+This can be particularly challenging in mountainous catchments where orographic effects lead to steep rainfall gradients, and where snow may add an additional dimension of complexity.
+However, no such monitored catchments and rainfall network are available locally to undertake this. - 2.1.27 The critical storm duration for each catchment was calculated separately to provide catchment specific design estimates using the guidance provided in EA Flood Estimation Guidelines Doc No. 197_08. - 2.1.28 When hydrograph shapes for minor watercourses were required (for example in the culvert flood risk assessments) these were obtained directly from the FEH rainfall-runoff model when this method provided the higher peak flow, or by linearly scaling the rainfall-runoff hydrograph to agree with the FEH Statistical peak flow when that flow was the higher.